pcardotatgit/XDR_Workflows_and_Stuffs/Create_a_Networking_Device_Target/readme.md

 ## Data parsing

-The goal here is not to go into all details of this parsing activity must must go thru after having recieved from our network device, the result of the show commands.
+The goal here is not to go into all the details of this parsing activity.
+Heavy text Parsing is a mandatory step after we have recieved from our network device, the result of a show commands.

 If you ran such activity into your SecureX platform, you saw that the result of your cli command is outputed into the **Ouput => Response Body** of the **Execute Terminal Commands(s)** activity.

-Everything is into one single variable in a raw and unstructured format.
+Everything is store into one single variable in a raw and unstructured text format.

 Let me share with you what I personnaly do.

-The best format for SecureX is JSON.
-SecureX handle very well natively the JSON format.
-A lot of SecureX activities a ready to deal with JSON.
+The best format for SecureX internal data is JSON.
+SecureX handle very well and natively the JSON format.
+A lot of SecureX activities are ready to deal with JSON data.

-A direct consequence of this is that it will be a good practice to generate JSON result from all parsing activities we will do.
+A direct conclusion is that it will be a good practice to generate JSON results for every parsing activities we will do.

 But text results ar good as well !